jsuereth/jsuereth.github.com/_posts/ubuntu/2008-05-23-setting-up-apache-and-subversion.md

 svn import /some/place/safe/tmp file:///path/to/my/project/svn
 {% endhighlight %}

-Alright... now we restart apache (@/etc/init.d/apache2 restart@) and it should be up and running!  if you're like me shoot over to @http://localhost:8888/svn/project@ and you should see your SVN repostiory.  (you should also make sure TRAC sees it).
+Alright... now we restart apache (`/etc/init.d/apache2 restart`) and it should be up and running!  if you're like me shoot over to `http://localhost:8888/svn/project` and you should see your SVN repostiory.  (you should also make sure TRAC sees it).

 Well, I think we accomplished something here!
 Now (if your box is on the net) you can start adding code and tracking changes.
 Unfortunately we have a little bit more to do before I'm ready to start my project, and that little bit is the maven infrastructure.

-h4.
-Side note:
+#### Side note:

 I was hoping Trac could manage our passwords for SVN (and create new repositories), but it looks like that's a no.  Oh well, once again we'll see how annoying it gets.
 If it gets too annoying, I'll make an extension.
 I'm hoping to find an alternative to gforge that I can host internally to a company.